1. Panicking about poor results.

 Panicking is simply unproductive.
 It’s easy for reps to feel that if they fumble a call or a demo, the next one has to be great.
 The prospect feels this pressure too.
 Remember that panicking won’t win you deals.
 Focus on the bigger picture and recognise you can take action to reverse a slump.

 “Keep everything in perspective,” Elijah Condellone, Solutions Director at SIG University, writes on LinkedIn.
 “Sales giant Jeffrey Gitomer puts it something like this: ‘You're in a slump, your life isn't ending.’
 In other words, don't panic.
 It's not the end of the world.
 Recognise the reality of your situation, but determine for yourself that you can and will overcome.”

 If you feel yourself succumbing to anxiety, lean on your sales manager to mitigate panic.
 Whether it’s having a manager study your activity metrics for deficiencies, or listen in on a call to determine weak statements, their expertise can help end droughts and prevent future ones.
 To rebuild your confidence, set small, achievable goals to log some quick wins.

 2. Blaming everything and everyone but yourself.

-Attributing slumps to external factors such as the time of year or the economy is normal, according to Jim Domanski, President of Teleconcepts Consulting Inc. While these factors can impact performance, slumps are often due to a rep’s own behavior.
+Attributing slumps to external factors such as the time of year or the economy is normal, according to Jim Domanski, President of Teleconcepts Consulting Inc. While these factors can impact performance, slumps are often due to a rep’s own behaviour.
 Whether it’s neglecting to prospect or asking the wrong qualifying questions, weak points in a rep’s process result in a rut.
-Faulting external factors only hide the deficiencies.
+Faulting external factors only hides the deficiencies.

 According to Success.com, the first step towards breaking out of a slump is to take responsibility.
 Believing someone or something else is responsible for the rut is a mistake that can result in more damage.